LivelySource/Charon/README.md

     </p>
   </div>
 </div>
 Just another discord bot, but don't let it give you hell.
+Looking for developers to help out, if you'd like to contribute to this project DM me.